Skip to content

 New Generic Top-Level Domain Names – Bluehost prices

-16. 40% of all domains have country extensions (.uk, .cn, .de, etc.) [5]
+40% of all domains have country extensions (.uk, .cn, .de, etc.) [5]

-17. There are 340 country TLDs
+There are 340 country TLDs

 This is strange because there are 195 countries in the world (193 UN members and two observer countries) [23].
 That’s because ccTLDs can be given even to specific territories within countries.
 For instance, French Polynesia, Martinique, and Gaza Strip all have their extensions [5].

-Domain name statistics show that the second on the list is China (2.84%), and the third place goes to Canada (2.58%) [5].
+The second on the list is China (2.84%), and the third place goes to Canada (2.58%) [5].

-21. The largest percentage (59.49%) have undefined registration countries [5].
+The largest percentage of all domains – 59.49% – have undefined registration countries [5].

-23. Tokelau, a tiny New Zeeland territory, has only 1,411 residents, but 4.23% of all global domains have a .tk extension [5]
+Tokelau, a tiny New Zeeland territory, has only 1,411 residents, but 4.23% of all global domains have a .tk extension [5]

 This interesting and perplexing domain name stat might have you imagining an island where every man, woman, child, pet, and fish in the sea are internet entrepreneurs, but no. While imagining the entire crew of the Little Mermaid and Finding Nemo typing on keyboards might be amusing, the reality is quite grim.
 Namely, this group of three atolls offers free domain registration, and this made it extremely popular among phishing scammers.
 In fact, some analyses suggest that this is the third most prevalent TPD when it comes to phishing attacks [25].